jimhigson/oboe.js/writing/main/6_Conclusion.md

 kept in order to be able to provide a match to any possible JSONPath expression.
 However, in most cases memory would be saved if the parsed content were only stored so far as is needed to provide matches against the JSONPath expressions which have actually been registered.
+For typical use cases I expect this would allow the non-storage of large branches.
-Likewise, the current implementation of testing for matches is rather brute force in nature: it tests every registered JSONPath expression against every node and path that are found in the JSON.
+Likewise, the current implementation takes a rather brute force approach when examining node for pattern matches: check every registered JSONPath expression against every node and path that are found in the JSON.
 For many expressions we are able to know there is no possibility of matching a JSON tree, either because we have already matched or because the the current node's ancestors already mandate failure.
 A more sophisticated programme might